UNC-Libraries/SCTS-Documentation/Style Guide.md

 **Capitalization of job titles:** Don't capitalize job titles unless they are used as an identifier before a name.

-- :smiley: _She was dierctor of the Sports Information office._
+- :smiley: _She was director of the Sports Information office._

 - :smiley: _Robert Wagner, mayor of New York City, was there._